-Social media strategy is the roadmap that determines all of the variables – target audience, tone and language on influence them, medium/platform combination and stages of any.
+Social media strategy is the roadmap that determines all of the variables – target audience, tone and language to influence them, medium/platform combination and stages if any.

 Smart strategies certainly help, need not be going gaga over your innovation and products.
 CISCO, for example, a leading company in technology has cracked the B2B social media marketing space.
 On their dedicated Twitter handle, they share news, events and technology innovation.
 CISCO also stands out on YouTube with a variety of videos on service providers, business trends, industry solutions and product training.